yorktronic/yorktronic.github.io/_posts/2016-7-12-turi-data-science-summit-notes.md

 ## What makes a ML platform agile? ##
 * Turi now offers microservices (Turi predictive services) where you can utilize GraphLab Create to deploy code to the cloud
-* I'm guessing this would allow you to run ML models on GPUs?
+* I'm guessing this would allow you to run ML models on Turi servers with GPUs?
+Because that'd be cool.

 ### Updating Models ###
 * Models are stale the moment they are trained